ruihildt/roller-derby-board/README.md

 - Assign players to keyboard shortcut and control them with the direction keys
 - Save an animation not only as a video, but also as a set of instructions the user can reload at a later point in time

+I will implement new features based on your feedback and usecases, please open an issue (or send an email to ruihildt@protonmail.com ) if you have any.

 ## Prior art & inspiration

 I would be nothing without the work of others.
 Quite litteraly, since I have been using LLM to help me code this.

-cI would like to thank the following projects for inspiration.
+And I would like to thank the following projects for inspiration.

 ### New Ultimate Roller Derby Simulator